Our Research

 Hormones and Nerves In Sex-Specific Physiology

 Biological sex is one of nature's most robust variables.
-We are leveraging sex differences to discover how hormone-responsive nodes in the brain and peripheral tissues maintain metabolic, skeletal, and cognitive health.
-Findings from our research program are highly relevant to women's health.
+We study sex differences and hormone-responsive nodes in the brain and peripheral tissues that maintain metabolic, skeletal, and gut physiology in females to address the large gaps in women's health.

-• Project 2: After showing how estrogen triggers a pathway in the brain to increase physical activity in females (Krause et al, 2021 - See NYT Article), follow-up studies are aimed at defining this complex neural circuit with projections to the hindbrain.
-This work is highly relevant to metabolic decline that occurs in natural or drug-induced menopause and is funded by NIDDK and GCRLE.
+• Metabolic Decline: After showing how estrogen triggers a pathway in the brain to increase physical activity in females (Krause et al., 2021 - See NYT Article), follow-up studies aim to define this complex neural circuit with projections to the hindbrain.
+This work is highly relevant to T2DM, weight gain, and inactivity that often occurs in natural or drug-induced menopause and is funded by NIDDK.

-• Project 3: In a project funded by NIDDK, we have begun to map out gut-brain signaling pathways that exhibit sex-specific differences, which is highly relevant to the higher prevalence of intestinal visceral pain syndromes (IBS) experienced by women.
-Read our team's new study that defines EC cells as the major driver of gut pain (Bayrer, Castro, et al, 2023).
+• Irritable Bowel Syndrome: In a project funded by NIDDK, we have defined a gut-brain conduit that propagates intestinal visceral pain syndromes, such as IBS, which disproportionately affects women.
+Read our team's study that defines EC cells as the major driver of gut pain (Bayrer, Castro, et al., 2023).
+Newer work delineates the role of estrogen signaling in visceral pain—stay tuned for our upcoming bioRxiv preprint in late 2024.

-I also direct the UCSF IRACDA Program funded by NIGMS aimed at training the next generation of scientists in biomedical research.
+• IRACDA Scholars Program: I also direct the UCSF IRACDA Program, which seeks to train the next generation of scientists in biomedical research - funding is provided by NIGMS.

 X: @hollyingrahamSF